On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame

 where we also used (\ref{abeq}).
 Meantime, direct calculations on the base of (\ref{latrix}) give

-In this way, we have checked our calculations because the quantities (\ref{tlam2}) and (\ref{tlam22}) are equal.
+In this way, we can checked our calculations because the quantities (\ref{tlam2}) and (\ref{tlam22}) are equal.
 Substituting $\tr(\bro_{*}^{2})=d^{-1}$ in the right-hand side of (\ref{disc2}), we get (\ref{ggdth}) again.
-Therefore, for the maximally mixed state our results leads to the same interval as Ger\v{s}gorin's theorem.
+Therefore, for the maximally mixed state our results lead to the same interval as Ger\v{s}gorin's theorem.

 Taking one of pure states $|\phi_{j}\rangle$ leads to another case that allows us to make calculations explicitly.
 For definiteness, we further substitute $\bro=|\phi_{1}\rangle\langle\phi_{1}|$.
 The matrix of interest then reads as